SwarupVishwas18/bleachchar/README.md

 2. Go to terminal in the folder and type down `npm start` and hit  enter

 ## Tech Stack
-1. REACT
+1. REACT state, components
-  a. state
-  b. components
-3. HTML
+2. HTML
-4. CSS
+3. CSS

 ## Screenshot